ZHANHAN YU

 with Alfonso Flores-Lagunes

-Abstract We investigate monopsony power in a highly-skilled labor market given by tenure-ranked faculty in the University of California system, and analyze differential monopsony power exposure by gender.
+We investigate monopsony power in a highly-skilled labor market given by tenure-ranked faculty in the University of California system, and analyze differential monopsony power exposure by gender.
 We infer the campus-level labor supply elasticity by estimating the elasticity of separations utilizing individual-level faculty data and two instruments based on campus revenues and salary scales.
-We find that the “exploitation rate,” a common measure of monopsony power, is 7% for tenure-ranked faculty.
+We find that the “exploitation rate,” a common measure of monopsony power, is about 7% for tenure-ranked faculty.
 There is a statistically significant difference in the monopsony power experienced by male and female faculty, but it appears to account for a relatively small percentage of the observed gender pay gap.
+We provide some evidence that the gender difference in monopsony power experienced may be driven by academic fields with more options outside of academia.

 Carbon Footprint of Place-Based Economic Policies